IDMNYU/audiolab/docs/synths.md

 <img src = "./img/shortingbars.jpg" width="25%" title="Box of shorting bars" alt="Box of shorting bars">

 As mentioned above, patching using banana jacks means that you're only connecting the positive (+) end of the audio signal.
 The negative (-) signals are fed among the sythesizers using common grounding wires.
 In the analog studio, these are visible as gray banana cables strung around the backs (and sometimes the front) of the equipment.
-These cables link together the modular synthesizers, the patchbay to the 8A audio interface, the format converter boxes, and the oscilloscopes.
+These cables ground the modular synthesizers, the patchbay to the 8A audio interface, the format converter boxes, and the oscilloscopes together.

 <img src = "./img/groundjack.jpg" width="50%" title="Grounding cable on the rear of the Shelfisizer" alt="Grounding cable on the rear of the Shelfisizer">